Udayachal High School: Facilities

-Udayachal High School consists of a building, a Shantiniketan, a hockey ground, handball ground, football ground (Also used for athletic) volleyball court, and a lawn.
-The building consists of four floors.
-The school has a large library with many educational books, inspiring autobiographies, novels that are accessible to the students throughout school hours.
+The facilities of Udayachal High School consists of a schoolhouse, a Shantiniketan, a hockey ground, handball ground, football ground, volleyball court, and a lawn.
+The interior school building consists of four stories.
+A large library with many books, autobiographies, and novels is accessible during school hours.
 There are separate science laboratories for physics, chemistry and biology.
 The science laboratories are utilized by students of classes 5–10 to carry out practical work.
 It also has three computer laboratories where students from classes 5 through 10 are made proficient in computers.
 The Knowledge Center is central to each student's academic progress.
 In the Knowledge Centre, students get easy access to subject-related information.
 In addition, students have access to periodicals and audio-visual resources and the Internet.
-The multipurpose Auditorium on the third floor provides an elegant, functional and versatile space for assemblies, concerts, lectures and gatherings of all kinds, as well as for a variety of indoor games.
+The multipurpose Auditorium on the third floor provides a versatile space for assemblies, concerts, lectures and gatherings of all kinds, as well as for a variety of indoor games.
 There is an art room, music room, pottery room, and a technical room.
-In the art room children are presented with opportunities for developing varied artistic interests including collage, painting, drawing and craft, warli painting, spray painting, etc. The music room is equipped with a wide range of musical instruments for learning Hindustani Music and modern musical instruments providing children with a variety of learning experiences in music.
+In the art room, children are presented with opportunities for developing varied artistic interests including collage, painting, drawing and craft, Warli painting, spray painting, etc. The music room is equipped with a wide range of musical instruments for learning Hindustani Music and modern musical instruments providing children with a variety of learning experiences in music.
 The technical room gives students a great opportunity to learn carpentry, metalwork as well as Elements of Mechanical Engineering.
 The school also provides the students with great sports equipment.
 Yoga that takes place in the auditorium provides opportunity for enhancing the art of relaxation and concentration and to foster a healthy body, mind and soul.

 There are about 38-39 classrooms.
 Every classroom is equipped with an interactive touch screen where teachers can show slides and PowerPoint presentations, movies, videos, etc. There is a cafeteria serving nutritious and tasty food, for use for both staff faculty and students.

 For sports activities, the school has a large sports field at the rear, and sports offered include: